 All students will take English Literature and Language (in exceptional circumstances, students may take English Language only) Mathematics, Core and Additional Science, a modern language, PSHEE and Physical Education.
 Students may then choose from a selection of optional subjects:

 1. Computing or Drama

 2. A combination of the subjects below, within timetable constraints.

 a.
 Art (including fine art, graphics, photography and textiles)

 c.
 Drama and Theatre Studies

 f.
-Modern foreign languages including French, Spanish, Italian, German, Japanese
+Modern foreign languages: French, Spanish, Italian, German, Japanese

-Students for whom English is their second language have a timetable appropriate to their needs which may include additional English skills and no MFL.
+Students for whom English is their second language have a timetable appropriate to their needs which may include additional English skills and no modern foreign language.